Advertiser Disclosure

 By redeeming points through the Chase Travel portal using your Chase Sapphire Preferred card, you could redeem 160,000 Ultimate Rewards points for that same trip.
 With the Chase Sapphire Reserve card, you could redeem just 133,333 points.
 And that’s just for 1 trip!

-You’ll get some fantastic value with fewer points using the Chase Sapphire Reserve card, and the savings will add up over the years.
+You can get fantastic value with fewer points using the Chase Sapphire Reserve card, and the savings add up over the years.

 You Applied for the Chase Sapphire Preferred Card Less Than 4 Years Ago